Chart Color Schemes

 Population growth drivers in Thornbury are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Thornbury's population is estimated at around 20,522 as of Feb 2026.
+The population of Thornbury is estimated at around 20,522 as of Feb 2026.
 This reflects an increase of 1,517 people since the 2021 Census, which reported a population of 19,005.
-The change was inferred from AreaSearch's estimation of the resident population at 20,011 following examination of ABS ERP data release in June 2024 and validation of 103 new addresses since the Census date.
-This level of population results in a density ratio of 4,000 persons per square kilometer, placing Thornbury within the top 10% nationally according to AreaSearch.
-The suburb's 8.0% growth since census is close to the SA3 area's 8.7%, indicating strong fundamentals.
-Overseas migration contributed approximately 81.0% of overall population gains recently.
+The change was inferred from the resident population of 20,011 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 103 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,000 persons per square kilometer, placing Thornbury in the top 10% of national locations assessed by AreaSearch.
+The suburb's 8.0% growth since census positions it within 0.7 percentage points of the SA3 area (8.7%).
+Population growth was primarily driven by overseas migration contributing approximately 81.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, they utilise VIC State Government's Regional/LGA projections from 2023 with adjustments made via weighted aggregation to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends forecast a significant population increase in the top quartile of Australian statistical areas, with Thornbury expected to grow by 7,755 persons to 2041, reflecting an increase of 35.6% over the 17 years.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 7,717 persons to 2041, reflecting an increase of 35.1% in total over the 17 years.

 Frequently Asked Questions - Population